-The brief called for an ‘iconic’ building ─ one with character, but which enhanced its neighbourhood and which, in terms of scale and aesthetics, did not dominate its neighbours.
-The villas also needed to optimise the site, and to respond to the tropical climate and to the immediate context of water and the adjacent golf course.
-In addition, the brief called for optimal use of natural materials, sustainable strategies and to observe certain " feng shui requirements.
+The project brief sought an iconic building with character, enhancing the surrounding neighbourhood without overpowering it.
+The villas needed to optimise the site, address the tropical climate, and harmonise with the adjacent waters and golf course.
+In addition, the design called for sustainable strategies, the use of natural materials, and adherence to feng shui principles.

 LOCATION